mezhanglei/react-easy-formcore/README.md

 # Version changelog
  - 1.3.x:
-   - Add `inline` in-line layout attribute, used with `col` attribute
+   - Added `inline` inline layout attribute, used with `col` attribute
-   - Add `customInner` property to customize the display container
+   - Add `customInner` property, you can customize the display container
+   - Added `labelAlign` and `labelWidth` properties
+   - Added `valueSetter` property, used in conjunction with `valueGetter` property to format input and output items.
  - 1.2.x:
    - 1.2.9 Add `footer` bottom node configuration api.
    - Add a `data-name` setting to identify controls that match the `value,onChange` requirement